albertgimenez/Genoom/README.md

 # Genoom Simpsons Tree Sample

 ## Requisites
-•	Net core 1.0
+* Net core 1.0
-•	Sql Server or MongoDb servers
+* Sql Server or MongoDb servers
-•	IIS express or IIS to host and launch the website.
+* IIS express or IIS to host and launch the website.

 ## Where to download the code
 https://github.com/albertgimenez/Genoom

 ## Full documentation
-You can locate it in the doc folder.
+You can locate it in the doc folder: https://github.com/albertgimenez/Genoom/tree/master/Genoom.Simpsons/doc

 ## Application Settings and Configuration
 In the Genoom.Simpsons.Web, open the file appSettings.json, some key points of it are:
-•	Decide wich strategy we want to use (database): o	Sql: to use SQL Server, please check the SqlConnection settings as well. o	MongoDb: to use MongoDb, please check the MongoDbConnection settings and you will need also to review the MongoDbConfig section as well.
+* Decide wich strategy we want to use (database):
+** Sql: to use SQL Server, please check the SqlConnection settings as well.
+** MongoDb: to use MongoDb, please check the MongoDbConnection settings and you will need also to review the MongoDbConfig section as well.

 <code>
 {